edap/ofxRaycaster/README.md

 bool intersectsPolyline(const ofPolyline & poly, float & distance, glm::vec2& surfaceNormal);
 ```

-It checks for the intersection between a ray and a polyline.
+It checks for the intersection between a ray and an `ofPolyline`.
 If there is an intersection, it stores in the variable `distance` and `surfaceNormal` the distance from the origin to the intersection point and a 2D normal of the segment of the polyline hitten by the ray.

 ```cpp
 ofxraycaster::Ray<glm::vec2> ray;